I'm just going to the park, actually. To feed the ducks. There's more than ducks there, though.

 I am a very small part of the state of Louisiana

-Louisiana – the state with the most beautiful name, in my opinion
+Louisiana – the state with the most beautiful name, in my

 You may think I am biased